 Keep a reflective journal on a daily or weekly basis.
 Each entry should include highlights of the teaching experience and, especially, include reflective thoughts about those experiences.
 Submit your electronic journal to college supervisors weekly.

 A college supervisor may share a student teacher’s journal in part or in whole with the Director of Field Experiences for consultation or upon request of the Director of Field Experiences.

-Write lesson plans using the Sheltered Instruction Observation Protocol (SIOP) Lesson Plan Template or a variation of it.
+Write lesson plans using the lesson plan template (with color and edTPA coding) or this template (without the coding).
 You are expected to (at a minimum) use this template for all edTPA lesson plans and for supervisor visits.
 Submit your lesson plans in advance to your cooperating teacher(s).
 Allow enough time for revisions if necessary.
 Your lesson plans will be reviewed at each visit of your college supervisors.

 You will develop a unit plan for each instructional unit you teach.
-You can use the Unit Plan template or the music ensemble Feedback Loop for Student Learning, or a different format, but it must include Standards and Objectives, Assessment, and a Learning Plan.
-YOU DO NOT NEED TO DO TASKS A and B from the Unit Plan or the Feedback Loop before you send it to your supervisors.
+You can use the ST Unit Plan or the music ensemble Feedback Loop for Student Learning, or a different format, but it must include Standards and Objectives, Assessment, and a Learning Plan.
 Submit a unit plan during the second half of student teaching to your host teacher and college supervisors at least ONE WEEK before you teach the unit.

 You will submit a portfolio in Tk20 with at least three pieces of evidence to show that you have met the Standard 1: Subject Matter standards as outlined by the Minnesota Board of Teaching in the Standards of Effective Practice.
 Students who are pursuing dual licensure will need to submit a separate Standard 1 portfolio for each licensure area.